-Whitney has experience working with adolescent, young adult, and adult women in the field of eating disorders, mood disorders, depression, and anxiety.
+Whitney has experience working with adolescent, young adult, and adult women in the field of substance abuse, eating disorders, mood disorders, depression, and anxiety.
 Whitney believes in mind and body works and incorporates her yoga teachings into her counseling where appropriate.
 Whitney strongly believes that a safe, empathetic, non-judgmental environment is a place that fosters acceptance and growth.
 Thus, she understands the importance of offering a compassionate ear, a variety of coping skills, and a safe place to process emotions.

 Whitney is a mother, spouse, avid reader of crime fiction novels, counselor, yogi, daughter, and friend.
 Most importantly, she says “I am human, and I understand how difficult being human can be”.
 This helps her to bring compassion and understand to every session.

 Evelyn Ellington is a pre-licensed professional counselor, she graduated from Mercer University with a B.A.S. in Organizational Leadership in 2016, and a M.S. in Clinical Mental Health Counseling in 2020.
 She is a Nationally Certified Counselor through NCC, with experience working with youth and adolescents experiencing trauma, depression, and anxiety.